Nickm1128/psann/docs/API.md

 # PSANN API Reference

 Install with `pip install psann[sklearn]` when you need scikit-learn conveniences; the base wheel only depends on NumPy and PyTorch.
-For pinned environments use `pip install -e . -c requirements-compat.txt` as documented in the README.
+For pinned environments use the compatibility extra (`pip install -e .[compat]`) as documented in the README.
 This document summarises the public, user-facing API of `psann` with parameter names, expected shapes, and behavioural notes.

 ## psann.PSANNRegressor